Group-invariant moments under tomographic projections: Preliminaries

 A basic structural fact underlying tomography is that projection in the spatial domain corresponds to restriction to a lower-dimensional central slice in the Fourier domain.
 In addition, it is well-known that the Fourier operator and rotations commute; thus, after rotation of the object, the corresponding Fourier slice rotates accordingly.
-We record this standard fact in the following theorem, which will be used repeatedly throughout the paper.
+We record this standard fact in the following theorem using the notation of the present work, and include a short proof for completeness.

 To formulate this identity, it is convenient to identify the observation space $\mathbb{R}^m$ with a fixed reference subspace of $\mathbb{R}^n$.
 We therefore introduce the canonical embedding $\iota:\mathbb{R}^m\to\mathbb{R}^n$,